ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

 Detect Food in Text

-Detect ingredients and dishes in texts.
+Take any text and find all mentions of food contained within it.
 This task is also called Named Entity Recognition (NER).
-In our case the entities are foods.
-Either dishes, such as pizza and cheeseburger or ingredients, such as cucumber and almonds.
+In this case, the entities are foods.
+Either dishes, such as pizza or cheeseburger, or ingredients, such as cucumber or almonds.

 ### Example
 ```csharp